Total Pageviews

 Fun Facts;

-B) You think of the Roman Empire & the name of Julius Caesar comes into your thoughts
+B) You think of the Roman Empire and the name of Julius Caesar comes into your thoughts

-The remaining areas were constructed with a mixture of concrete & held together by 300 tons of iron clamps
+and the remaining site was constructed with a mixture of concrete that were held together by 300 tons of iron clamps

 Sunday, May 20, 2012